bSwennen/bouncing-hypercube/README.md

 # bouncing-hypercube

-simulates a hypercube of particles attached by string subjected to gravity.
+Simulates a hypercube of particles attached by springs subjected to gravity.